-The action is supposed to flow from contemplating the mysteries of God, because although in matters of teaching, care, etc. the laity can be better specialists, it is the religious person’s concern that every activity is saturated with the mystery of God’s life.
+The action is supposed to flow from contemplating the mysteries of God because although in matters of teaching, care, etc. the laity can be better specialists, it is the religious person’s genuine concern that makes every activity saturated with the mystery of God’s life.

-Prayer is the beginning and foundation of apostolic work, and prayer remains a summary of it when older age and lack of strength lowers activity.
-Prayer is a clamp connecting the work of evangelization, becoming even stronger when it is combined with suffering accepted and offered for these intentions.
+Prayer is the beginning and the foundation of apostolic work, and it remains the essence of it when older age and lack of strength lower the sisters’ activity.
+Prayer is a clamp that holds together the evangelical works, and which becomes even stronger when combined with suffering accepted and offered for these intentions.

 Elderly or sick sisters can say with St. Paul: